Completion of payment for registration indicates your acceptance of the Terms and Conditions.

 Ticket Sales Report

-A login is provided to each company to allow you access to your ticket sales details 24 hours a day.
+A login to the online box office account is provided to each company to allow the participant access to ticket sales details 24 hours a day.
 These sales reports are limited to tickets sold through the Brighton Fringe ticketing system and will not necessarily include those sold directly through the venue.
 It is the responsibility of the participant to ensure that customer reports are generated before the event in order to verify customer details on the door.

 Commission and Settlement

-Brighton Fringe will deduct a 6.5% commission (plus VAT) on all tickets sold through the Brighton Fringe Box Office and website, as well as any PRS payments (plus VAT) if applicable.
+Brighton Fringe will deduct a 6.5% commission (plus VAT) on all tickets sold through the Brighton Fringe Box Office and website, as well as any PRS PPL payments (plus VAT) if applicable.
 The commission is calculated on your gross sales (i.e. before tax is deducted).
 It is your responsibility to settle any VAT or tax liabilities as appropriate.
+The rate of VAT on commission will change on 31 March 2022 from 12.5% to 20%.

 Brighton Fringe may be obliged to withhold Foreign Entertainers Unit Tax for companies with one or more non-UK performers.
 See the FEU section below for more info.